- 1 Purpose

 If a Cloud Computing provider deals with any University Information (for example storing, transferring or accessing it) the Information System Custodian should check that there will be adequate controls in place for security and access to that data.
 In the case of Research data and information, this may be covered by the Australian Research Council (ARC) and may fall under the respective Research Integrity and Ethics guidelines of the Australian Health Ethics Committee (AHEC), Human Research Ethics Committee (HREC) or National Health and Medical Research Council (NHMRC).

 The University will retain ownership of University Information irrespective of where it is stored.
 Information and Communication Technology (ICT) Services should be consulted where any security issues are unclear.

-Relevant data security issues for the Information System Owner to consider include:
+Relevant data security issues for the Information System Custodian to consider include: